 Restricting the Rationalization

-How to stop rationalizing poor moves in order to limit losses and stay a funded trader
+How to stop rationalizing poor moves in order to limit losses and stay on your trading plan

 How familiar does the following scenario sound?

 You wake up in the morning feeling a little off.
 When you boot up your computer, your brain is just a little bit out of sync.

 Maybe you couldn’t sleep well, or maybe you’re just having “one of those days.”
 Thoughts creep into your head and you start to question whether you’re really good enough to make it as a trader.